Do I need a reservation to visit Bloedel Reserve?

 Is picnicking allowed?

 Food and picnicking is not allowed on the grounds.
-Guest may bring bottled water.
+Guests may bring bottled water.
 Drinking water also is available at the Gate House and in the Visitor Center.
 Small children and those with medical conditions requiring snacks may eat in the Visitor Center.

 How much time should I allow for my visit?